pushiplay/dash/doc/build-windows.md

     ./configure --prefix=`pwd`/depends/x86_64-w64-mingw32
     make

-Note: To avoid std::thread issue #1751.
+Note: To avoid std::thread issue.
 Switch to the "posix" implementation, which can be done with "update-alternatives" (on Debian/Ubuntu):

     # 32-bit
     $ sudo update-alternatives --config i686-w64-mingw32-gcc